Ryōnen Gensō: Legacy

 During her time as a Zen teacher, Genso was known for her kind gestures and sense of charity.
 Genso was known for Taiun-ji, a temple that was renovated and expanded from ruins in 1701, where many impoverished children in surrounding areas got their education.

 Genso's famous story of burning her face has been illustrated in the nineteenth-century book Kinsei meika shogadan, (Famous Calligraphers and Painters of Recent Ages).

 When her husband died in 1703, she constructed a memorial for him at the Taiun-ji temple along with one for her deceased master Haku-o Dotai.

+Genso's life inspired the song Porcelana by Rosalía on her 2025 album Lux.

 Artistic style

 In her calligraphy work, Genso was renowned for her incorporation of Japanese Obaku with traditional Chinese artistic style.
 Genso's use of the traditional Obaku chinsō style is due to her experience with the monks in the Japanese Obaku Zen sect, even incorporating this style when painting portraits of Obaku monarchs.
 During her earlier years in court, Genso had practiced traditional Chinese Tang Dynasty styles which she fused with Obaku in order to create her own specialized style of writing characters, in which she uniquely uses different strengths of brush strokes, depicting an image of the constant flow of the events of life.

 She wrote a collection of waka poems, but it has since been lost.